 1 cup pumpkin puree (not pumpkin pie filling) fresh or canned is fine

-½ cup peanut butter (make sure it doesn’t contain xylitol)
+½ cup creamy peanut butter (make sure it doesn’t contain xylitol)

-2 ½ cup oats, Old-fashioned or Quick Oats
+2 ½ cups oats, Old-fashioned or Quick Oats

 Directions